sidi-maadh/CleanYourEar-Game/README.md

 <p/><p/><p/>
 <p align="center">
    	<b>
-		If you like it, give the <a href="https://github.com/sidichrifahmedmaadh/SiteWeb_CleanYourEar"> project</a>  a star on Github and share with your friends!!
+		If you like it, give the <a href="https://github.com/sidichrifahmedmaadh/SiteWeb_CleanYourEar"> project repository</a>  a star on Github and share with your friends!!
 I will be happy with it! ❤️
 	</b>
 </p>